 Jain was named State Cybersecurity Leader of the Year in 2019 by StateScoop, which honor the projects and people driving state government technology and cybersecurity across the country.

-Indiana Office of Technology, Chief Financial Officer Kevin Wilson has worked for the state for 13 years and has been in his position at IOT since 2019.
+Indiana Office of Technology, Chief Administrative Officer Kevin Wilson has worked for the state for 13 years and has been in his position at IOT since 2019.

 Wilson’s role is to develop strategies and financial models to ensure IOT delivers cost effective services to our partner agencies.
 The fiscal team is responsible for all of IOT’s financial activities including procurement, billing, accounting, budgeting and financial reporting.